Desktop Single Sign-on FAQ

 Yes.
 When both are enabled and the user tries to sign in, Okta first tries authenticating against Agentless DSSO and if that fails, it falls back to the on-prem IWA server.

 No. You need to be on-network to sign in through Agentless DSSO.
-However if using a VPN, Agentless DSSO will work.
+However if you're using a VPN, Agentless DSSO will work.

 No. Agentless DSSO removes the need to have any IWA agents on your machines.
 Instead, the Kerberos validation is done on the Okta servers.

 This is the expected behavior.
 When the end user goes to the browser and types in <myorg>.okta.com, Okta sees your org has Agentless DSSO enabled and kicks off a 401 authenticate challenge to your KDC which then returns a Kerberos ticket back to Okta.